 (ii) revoke an approval.

-130. Incorporated Council may have prescribed additional functions if approved by the Minister
+130. Additional functions of incorporated Council, Minister may approve

 (1) Regulations may be made prescribing functions that a Council may perform only if it has the approval of the Minister in terms of subsection (2).

 (2) An approval referred to in subsection (1) is to be given by the Minister only if in his or her opinion the performance by the Council of the function to which the approval relates will —